top of page

 I focused on any John Townleys in the 20-29 and 30-39 age ranges.

-In the video and research plan, I demonstrated my decision-making process for why I ruled out each possibility.
+In the video Same Named Persons in Genealogy Research: Which One is My Ancestor? and research plan, I demonstrated my decision-making process for why I ruled out each possibility.

 When you're analyzing the possibilities, make sure you know the question you're asking to ensure you make the correct conclusions.

-I made the mistake of evaluating the 1830 John Townleys to the 1840 Census record that I found for my direct ancestor.
-Instead, I needed to focus on which John Townley COULD be Effingham's son.
+I mistakenly compared the 1830 John Townleys to the 1840 Census record.
+I found for my direct ancestor.
+Instead, I needed to focus on which John Townley could be Effingham's son.

-After I determined which one could be Effingham's son, I then could compare the 1830 census to the 1840 census entries.
+After I determined which one could be Effingham's son, I could compare the 1830 and 1840 census entries.

 ↪️ Are you struggling to break through your brick walls?